Almost done! Please Select Your Region To Receive Customized Content

 Saving $11 a day for 40 years.

-We all know this: saving alone is not going to save us.
+We all know this: savings alone are not going to save us.
 (Pun totally intended.)
 We need to invest and grow that money as well.
 So let’s park our money somewhere safe where it can grow.

 How about fixed deposits?
 Notwithstanding promotional rates, the current annual fixed deposit rate from DBS Bank is 1.2% — and that’s if you lock your money up for at least five years.